Zehlendorf Forest Estate - Uncle Tom’s Cabin

 Non-profit residential building meets villa district

 The Waldsiedlung Zehlendorf, also known as Uncle Tom's Hut, was built between 1926 and 1931 deep in the southwest of Berlin.
 It is one of the main works of Bruno Taut, the famous architect of Berlin Modernism, and is not only one of the best known, but also one of the largest and most attractive housing estates of the 1920s in Germany, with around 1,900 residential units.

 The Waldsiedlung Zehlendorf (Zehlendorf Forest Estate), which is its official name, is located on both sides of Argentinische Allee in the district of Zehlendorf.
-It is also known as Onkel Toms Hütte (Uncle Tom’s Cabin), which was the name of a nearby excursion pub at the time and still is the name of the nearby underground station today.
+It is also known as Onkel Toms Hütte (Uncle Tom’s Cabin), that was the name of a nearby excursion pub at the time and still is the name of the nearby underground station today.

 High quality of living

 Before the First World War, Taut was responsible for the designs of the Gartenstadt Falkenberg (Falkenberg Garden City) in Grünau (known as the “Paintbox Estate”).
 He incorporated different ideas into the new housing ensemble in Zehlendorf, which were inspired by the trees and character of the area: the garden city movement’s affinity with nature as well as the urban development plans of non-profit residential building.